ranggaaldosas/LanguageGuesser_nodejs/README.md

 ## Description

-A simple language Guesser using NodeJS modules **Teknologi Multimedia Kelompok X**
+A simple language Guesser using 3 NPM modules

 ## Tech Stack